The Ministry of Transport and Communications is responsible for drafting legislation on road safety.

 Road safety work utilises information and communications technologies in, for example, in-vehicle applications, electronic traffic management and road condition information.

-The key players in the field of road safety within the Ministry's administrative branch are the Finnish Transport Agency, Finnish Transport Safety Agency, and Liikenneturva (the central organisation for Finnish traffic safety).
+The key players in the field of road safety within the Ministry's administrative branch are the Finnish Transport Agency, Finnish Transport Safety Agency, and Liikenneturva (the Finnish Road Safety Council).

 In developing traffic rules and regulations, the wide variety of vehicles and means of transport are taken into account.
 Attention is also given to the needs of different age groups and special-needs groups, such as people with restricted mobility.